20 ways to get silence from a noisy classroom

 - Challenge them to make as many words as possible out of a list of letters on the board

 - Behaviour challenges (younger students): “Who can show me how we walk back to our desks?”
 “Who can show me how we sit like statues on the rug?”
 “I can see three students sitting perfectly and the last group got to twenty-five.
 Can we get more than that?”

 - Silent challenge: Get a timer and build up the time they can stay silent.
 Start with 2 or 3 minutes of silent working, then 5, then 7… You’ll be surprised how long they can build up to – 20 minutes plus is not uncommon once they start to experience some success and start seeing the benefits of silence.
 Reward those who meet your target.

 14) Magic tricks

-Magic is amazingly effective for capturing the attention and imagination of your students and for quickly changing the mood of a negative group.
+Magic is amazingly effective for capturing the attention and imagination of your students and for quickly changing the mood of a challenging group.

 15) Divide and Conquer

-It’s much easier to deal with a small group of four or five rowdy students than it is to try and control a large class of thirty-five.
-Issue numbered or colour-coded cards to students on their way in to the classroom to assign them to groups or partners of your choice and then tell them that if they want to sit with their friends they have to earn that privilege.
+It’s much easier to respond to a small group of four or five rowdy students than it is to try and control a large class of thirty-five.
+Issue numbered or colour-coded cards to students on their way into the classroom to assign them to groups or partners of your choice and then tell them that they can sit with their friends once you feel confident they will work effectively.